AkashRanjanX/Event-Scheduler-SIte/README.md

-# Eventmie Lite
+# Event Scheduler Site

-**Welcome to Eventmie Lite**
+**Welcome to Event Scheduler Site**

 <br>

-Eventmie is an Event planning and management Laravel package.
+Eventmie is an Event Scheduler Site.
 With Eventmie, launch a dedicated platform for Event planning on your domain.
 Streamline the event planning process through automation.
 Eventmie is secure, scalable, production-ready.

 <br>